 There are no words that can adequately convey how sincerely grateful I am for all of your support over the past 14 years.
 This has been the greatest job ever and I have wonderful memories that I will always treasure.
 But, I’ve also put some personal things on hold in order to bring you the highest quality products and services that you deserve.
 I’ve often joked that I still have boxes that I haven’t unpacked from our move into our “new” house — and that was 13 years ago!
 YIKES!
 Now, perhaps, I can get that done. ; )

-Of course, I am saddened that I will no longer see you every day, but I am very excited about my plans for the future!
+Of course, I am sad that I will no longer see you every day, but I am very excited about my plans for the future!
 I hope you’ll continue to follow me on Facebook, Instagram, and Pinterest.
-And that you’ll continue to read my newsletters and this blog.
+And that you’ll continue to read my weekly newsletter and this blog.
 I think you’re going to L-O-V-E what I have planned for us!

 It’s going to be AWESOME and I can’t wait to share it with you!”